jaydedm/4-hour-take-home/README.md

 # Hello Adim Team

-Here is the result of my four hours working this morning.
+Here is the result of my 3.5 hours working this morning.

 Thank you so much for the time you've already invested in considering me.
 I got awfully close to finishing everythign in the alotted time, but didn't quite finish.
 I wasn't too familiar with a bit of the tooling so most of my time was spent ramping up.
 Also, the requirements stated "User" implying authorization to tie a user to a session and be able to save profile pictures, and I did plan off of this presumption.